 You should pick the appropriate skills and invest talent points appropriately subjected to how you want to play the game.
-Once you have decided that, read this guide which will illustrate how you should proceed in a given fight.
+Once you have decided that, read the combat tips below which will illustrate how you should proceed in a given fight.

 Use of Movement